 Varnum House Museum Operating Hours

-The Varnum House Museum is currently closed for tours while the historic 1773 mansion undergoes some much-needed renovations.
+The Varnum House Museum is open for tours in June, July, and August on Saturdays and Sundays from 1:00 PM to 3:00 PM.
 Contact the the Varnum House Museum by calling 401-884-1776 or email email@example.com.